 If you miss a booster vaccine, you may need to pay for a core vaccine again.

-Want to Travel Abroad With Your Pet?
+What Do I Need to Travel Abroad With My Pet?

 You’ll first need to apply for Pet Passport and for this, you will need proof of up to date vaccinations, a microchip and proof of rabies immunisation.